20221997/ETAI-Pipeline/README.md

-# Baseline Predictive Pipeline -- ETAI
+# Baseline Predictive Pipeline -- ETAI - Exploratory Topics of Artificial Intelligence.
-Suelen Karina Faruk - 20221997
+20221997 - Suelen Karina Faruk

+# Week 1 - Conclusions

+# Week 2 - Conclusions

 This is the **starting point** for your semester project: a small but *complete* predictive pipeline -- every piece a real project needs (entry point, config, data loading, preprocessing, model, evaluation), just kept as simple as possible for now.

 The task: predict two-year recidivism using ProPublica's COMPAS